-Israel actively participated in the negotiations and signed the CWC in 1993, as a sign that it shares the values, norms and goals that the Convention represents and promotes.
-It is important to note that Israel also acceded to the 1925 Geneva Protocol, adheres to export control regimes, including the Australia Group, and traditionally supports the United Nations General Assembly CWC First Committee resolution.
-We hope that others in the region who have not done so yet will join the CWC as a testament of their commitment to the norms and values it represents.
+Israel actively participated in the negotiations and became a signatory State to the Convention in 1993, as a sign that it shares the values, norms and goals that the Convention represents and promotes.
+It is also important to note that Israel acceded to the 1925 Geneva Protocol, adheres to export control regimes, including the Australia Group, and traditionally supports the United Nations General Assembly Chemical Weapons Convention First Committee resolution.
+We hope that others in the region who have not done so yet will join the Convention as a testament of their commitment to the norms and values it represents.